 Antioxidant properties

-As an antioxidant, Q10 neutralizes free radicals, unstable molecules produced during normal cellular metabolism or by exposure to harmful external factors such as pollution.
-If left unchecked, these free radicals can cause cellular damage and accelerate the aging process.
+As an antioxidant, Q10 neutralises free radicals, unstable molecules produced during normal cellular metabolism or by exposure to harmful external factors such as pollution.
+If left unchecked, these free radicals can cause cellular damage and accelerate the ageing process.
 Adding Q10 to your diet can help you better resist oxidative stress.

 Cardiovascular support

-Research into the relationship between coenzyme Q10 and heart disease shows that this nutrient can have significant beneficial effects on vascular health.
+Studies into the relationship between coenzyme Q10 and heart disease show that this nutrient can have significant beneficial effects on vascular health.
 By helping to improve myocardial function and reducing oxidative stress, Q10 can support the cardiovascular system.
 Research has also suggested its usefulness in the treatment of chronic heart failure.

 Support for athletic performance